devhawk/blog-posts/Posts/20050223-0913-experimenting-with-podcasting/json-content.md

 remote binaries.
 (I’m not sure my friend who hosts this blog for me would appreciate the bandwidth spike from adding downloads of media files.
 Of course, that assumes people would listen).
 So far, I’m just listening.
-My friend [Mike](http://blogs.msdn.com/mglehman/)does his [Manic Minute](http://radio.weblogs.com/0141212/) and I guess [Daily Source Code](http://www.curry.com/) is the defacto standard podcast.
+My friend [Mike](http://blogs.msdn.com/mglehman/) does his [Manic Minute](http://radio.weblogs.com/0141212/) and I guess [Daily Source Code](http://www.curry.com/) is the defacto standard podcast.
 This will be easier when I get my new AUX input installed in my car.